 Two amphitheaters are available for campfires and Arrow of Light ceremonies.

 Colonneh Lodge Chapel

 Nestled near the serenity of Lake George, and overlooking the peaceful camp, is the Colonneh Lodge Order of the Arrow chapel.
-During Adventure Camp and Resident Camp, an inter-faith service is held at the chapel.
+During Adventure Camp and Resident Camp, an interfaith service is held at the chapel.
 Religious services conducted at the chapel are peaceful and tranquil.

 Duke Energy Camporee Site

-Boy Scout troops, crews and districts may camp at the Duke Energy Camporee Site.
-This 100 acre camporee area is nestled between the rolling hills and prairies of Bovay Scout Ranch.
+Troops, crews and districts may camp at the Duke Energy Camporee Site.
+This 100-acre camporee area is nestled between the rolling hills and prairies of Bovay Scout Ranch.
 At the camporee site, Scouts will feel close to nature, as they view the morning sunrise and the sunsets each night.
 The wildlife can frequently be seen ambling through the tall prairie grass foraging for food.
 Scouts will be able to sit back, relax and imagine the life of cowboys riding across the hills and plains of Texas.
 The Duke Energy Camporee Site is a primitive camping area, and to preserve its natural beauty, the principles of "Leave No Trace" must be strictly followed.
 Reservations are made through the district professional.